Bibhash7/Textlyzer/README.md

 # Textlyzer

-It is a simple Web Application made using Django where user can analyze texts.
+It is a simple Web Application, made using Django where user can analyze texts.